How to Spot Alzheimer’s Disease: Signs of Progression

 - Increasingly Severe Memory Loss

 The impact Alzheimer’s disease has on short-term memory is unfortunately significant.
-Individuals with the disease often experience difficulty remembering things that just happened.
+Individuals with the disease often have trouble remembering things that just happened.
 They may also begin is forget what purpose certain objects are used for, such as keys are used to open doors and shoes go on your feet.

 - Concentration Problems